RichardJohnNowell/Only-Analog-secondhand-records-/README.md

     </a>
 </div>
 <br>
-The OA blog pages shows records and cassettes of interest, giving a commentary on each.
+<p>The OA blog pages shows records and cassettes of interest, giving a commentary on each.
 The images
-are: i) Hombre - picture of record taken by me. ii) Avril Lavigne - picture of cassette from the web. iii) Ian Dury & The Blockheads - picture of record taken by me. iv) The Idles - picture of cassette from the web. v) Aswad - picture of LP taken from the web. vi) Dr. Dre - picture of cassette from the web.
+are: i) Hombre - picture of record taken by me. ii) Avril Lavigne - picture of cassette from the web. iii) Ian Dury & The Blockheads - picture of record taken by me. iv) The Idles - picture of cassette from the web. v) Aswad - picture of LP taken from the web. vi) Dr. Dre - picture of cassette from the web.</p>

 ### Opinions
   <!--- opinions --->